sbelectronics/ups/README.md

 As a final step during shutdown, Linux systemd will execute a script that will tell the microcontroller to turn off the load.
 At this point, the root filesystem has been remounted readonly, so the board can safely be powered off.

+# smb-pi-lib

+I have a second repository that has common code for a number of my projects, including the ups.
+It's located at [https://github.com/sbelectronics/smb-pi-lib](https://github.com/sbelectronics/smb-pi-lib)

 # Acknowledgements

 * David Gesswein's MFM Emulator was the inspiration for the supercapacitor charing circuit.